riverbed/steelscript/README.rst

 -----------

 If you have git and Docker installed.
-Open your shell (bash or PowerSehll), build SteelScript from the latest source code and run it locally in a Docker container as follows:
+Open your shell (bash or PowerShell), build SteelScript from the latest source code and run it locally in a Docker container as follows:

 .. code:: shell